Cameron Murphy

-Cameron Lionel Murphy AM (born 30 March 1973) is an Australian barrister, civil libertarian and Labor Party political candidate.
+The Hon.
+Cameron Lionel Murphy AM MLC (born 30 March 1973) is an Australian barrister, civil libertarian and Labor Party member of the NSW Legislative Council.

 Murphy is a member of the New South Wales Bar Association and is admitted as a lawyer in NSW.
 He specialises in Industrial Law, Workplace Health & Safety, Administrative Law and Intellectual Property Law.
-He is best known for his role as the President of the NSW Council for Civil Liberties from 1999-2013 and was endorsed as the ALP candidate in the seat of East Hills for the March 2015 and March 2019 NSW state elections, which he narrowly lost.
-He is endorsed in the number 3 position on the ALP ticket for the NSW Legislative Council at the 2023 NSW state election.
+He is best known for his role as the President of the NSW Council for Civil Liberties from 1999 to 2013 and was endorsed as the ALP candidate in the seat of East Hills for the March 2015 and March 2019 NSW state elections, which he narrowly lost.
+He was the seventh person elected to the NSW Legislative Council at the 2023 NSW state election.

 Personal and early life

 Murphy is the son of former Attorney-General and High Court Justice, Lionel Murphy and Ingrid Gee (née Grzonkowski).
 Murphy has two siblings, a half sister Lorel and a brother Blake.

 Murphy was educated at Macquarie University where he graduated with a Bachelor of Arts and a Bachelor of Laws.
 He is married to Agatha and has two children, a son and a daughter.